Syrous Productions

 1993 - 1998

-In the Summer of 1993 I was promoting an upcoming Rave company called Syrous with an event set for September.
-How I got to this point is a little crazy considering I had only discovered the Toronto Rave scene a year earlier, but I was hooked after experiencing my first rave I attended.
-I had a passion for underground raves and was addicted to abandoned warehouses and the sounds of Drum’n Bass music.
-I wanted to show what my vision was for the Toronto Jungle scene.
-On September 3rd 1993, at the age of 18, with a little help from my parents and lots of support from the Toronto Rave community, I held my first Rave at Cinespace Film Studios on Eastern Avenue in Toronto.
-The night was a success but we had some hickups and drama that night.
-The party was bringing out lots of people, i think we peaked at about 800 people at one point but unfortunately we lost power early on because of some asshole who worked on the Cinespace lot. he was pissed with all the people flooding the place so he pulled the power to the building.
-I remember calling Nick freaking out (The owner of Cinespace) It wasnt cheap to throw a rave and you relied heavily on sales at the door so people were showing up and there was no music or power so they just left.
+On September 3rd 1993, at the age of 18, with a little help from my parents, and lots of support from the Toronto Rave community, I held my first Rave at Cinespace Film Studios on Eastern Avenue in Toronto.
+The night ended up being a success but we had some drama throughout the night.
+The party was bringing out lots of people, i think we peaked at about 800 people at one point but unfortunately we lost power early on because of some jerk who worked on the Cinespace lot at night, he was pissed with all the people flooding the place, parking their cars where they shouldn’t so he pulled the power to our building.
+I remember calling Nick (The owner of Cinespace) freaking out.
+It wasnt cheap to throw a rave and you relied heavily on sales at the door so people were showing up and there was no music or power so they just left.
 Nick eventually told the asshole to restore power and i remember going with security to force him to comply.
 As soon as the power came back, the laser system turned on and you heard all the cheers and whistles from the crowd.
 It had been turned off for almost 2 hours at that point.
 The party continued til about 7am the following morning.
-I remember we had a Spaceball for people to spin around in, Dave’s Smart Drinks and a live Performance by a drum’n bass producer known as 1.8.7 from Pittsburg who flew in for the event.
+We had a Spaceball for people to spin around in, Dave’s Smart Drinks and a live Performance by a drum’n bass producer known as 1.8.7 from Pittsburg who flew in for the event.
 Here’s a recording of his live performance that night.
 I still have vivid memories of that whole experience.
 The argon lasers and the insane sound setup by Myron’s Sound System.
 I ended up loosing about $4000 that night because of the power failure and the lack of ticket sales at the door.